roundaboutluke/porygon/README.md

 # Installation

-1. Git clone the repo
+1. Git clone the repo `git clone https://github.com/roundaboutluke/porygon.git`
-2. copy `config.example` to `config.json` and fill out accordingly _(refresh interval is in **seconds** - you'll also need to link to your own emojis, there are some in /emojis you can add to your server if you don't already have them)_
+2. copy `config.example` to `config.json` and fill out accordingly _(refresh interval is in **seconds**.
+Custom emojis can be used in place of generic ones with `:emoji:12345678910` some nicer ones are included in the repo)_
 3. `go build .`
 4. `pm2 start ./Porygon --name porygon`

 # Important

 I don't really know what I'm doing which is probably evident to anyone that does looking at this, but it works for me so hopefully it does for you too.
-My map is teeny tiny and I trust Jabes wholely so don't be surprised if this is incredibly taxing for you big mappers.
+My map is teeny tiny and I trust Jabes wholely so don't be surprised if this is incredibly taxing for you big mappers with `"includeActiveCounts": true`

 # Todo

-I want to build some (optional) stats from Blissey in, but I haven't even got Blissey running yet 😂
+Many things, I've started tracking them in Issues, please feel free to add more